top of page

 Identifying and Treating Trigger Points

-Once a trigger point is identified, our best Neuromuscular therapist in Los Angeles, Jesse Anoraj, employs a range of techniques such as pressure application, muscle energy, direct manipulation, and PNF stretch methods to decrease hyperactivity in the point that reduces resting muscle tension.
+Once a trigger point is identified, our best Neuromuscular therapist in Los Angeles, Jesse Anoraj, employs a range of techniques such as pressure application, muscle energy, direct manipulation, myofascial decompression, and PNF stretch methods to decrease hyperactivity in the point that reduces resting muscle tension.
 The intention is to normalize muscle tone, tension and decrease pain that limit the range of motion.
 Direct manipulation of proprioceptors by pushing or pulling on a muscle belly or its attachments can also be effective.
 The approach progresses from least to most aggressive, with indirect functional techniques often proving beneficial.

 The Power of Positional Release